 MULTI-MILLION DOLLAR STUDENT-RUN INVESTMENT FUND ONE OF THE MOST POPULAR ASPECTS OF THE PROGRAM

 One of the most popular signature experiences listed was the Eberhardt Student Investment Fund.
 Students are accepted into the two-term course through a formal application process.
-Once accepted, they help manage an investment portfolio that is currently reaching $3.2 million.
-Students manage the fund with the help from an advisory panel including the Dean of the B-school.
+Once accepted, they help manage an investment portfolio that has reached well into the millions in years past.
+Students manage the fund with the help of an advisory panel including the dean of the B-school.
 “The student investment fund was a great experience giving us hands-on learning in the real business world,” one 2018 alum said about the experience.

-According to the school, about 53.60% of Class of 2020 graduates had at least one business-focused internship before graduating.
+According to the school, about 38.5% of the Class of 2022 graduates had at least one business-focused internship before graduating, as compared to 41.5% for Class of 2020 and 2021 graduates combined.
 That number is relatively low compared to other participating schools.
-The Class of 2020 did, however, report a job acceptance rate of 77.12% within three months of graduation.
-That rate was relatively better than the internship rates compared to other participating schools.
-Those with accepted jobs reported an average starting salary of $58,083.
+The Class of 2022 also reported a job acceptance rate of 70.5% within three months of graduation, up from 67.69% last year but still down from the previous year’s rate of 77.12%.
+Those who accepted jobs reported an average starting salary of $62,728.

-Within the alumni survey, we asked Class of 2018 alumni if their first jobs were in a desired industry and at a desired company.
-Some 65% of 2018 graduates from Pacific reported taking a position in their desired industry immediately after graduation.
-And 47% reported their first jobs were at one of their desired companies.
+Within the alumni survey, we asked Class of 2019 alumni if their first jobs were in a desired industry and at a desired company.
+A remarkably high 92.31% of 2019 graduates from Pacific reported taking a position in their desired industry immediately after graduation, and 69.23% reported their first jobs were at one of their desired companies.

 AN INTRIGUING OPTION IN THE GOLDEN STATE